DeleySelem/ddbox/README.md

 echo "IMPORTANT INFORMATION - READ!"

-echo "End-to-end encrypted group messaging." echo "Read README.md for full protocol listing,: echo "and detailed info about the weaknesses," echo "you must understand and evaluate your" echo "level of curiosity for government hackers."
+echo "End-to-end encrypted group messaging." echo "Read README.md for full protocol listing" echo "and detailed info about the weaknesses," echo "you must understand and evaluate your" echo "level of curiosity for government hackers."